ujjwall-R/Dree/readme.md

 To run the Directory Tree Visualizer project, follow these steps:

-1. Ensure you have C++ compiler and development environment set up on your linux system
+1. Ensure you have C++17 compiler and development environment set up on your linux or mac system
 2. Clone the project repository to your local machine.

 ```shell